 Try our Portfolio Exploration Workshop based on the facets model

-Based on our experience with the facets model, we designed and now offer governments a workshop for exploring and assessing the balance of innovation activities undertaken by civil servants, leaders, and decision-makers.
+Based on our experience with the facets model, we offer governments a workshop for exploring and assessing the balance of innovation activities undertaken by civil servants, leaders, and decision-makers.
 The workshop is flexible enough to accommodate up to 100 people but can also be done as an individual reflection activity.
 Workshop modules for both half-day and full-day agendas are available for you to download and use.
 Alternately, OPSI can help you run the workshop.
 Contact us if you are interested or have questions about running the workshop.